 For the rest of my life, I'll never forget the specific thing that my grandma and I would hunt for - depression glass.
 My grandma taught me right away that instead of finding what I thought was depression glass and yelling for my grandma, I would have to calmly walk to her and softly ask "is this what you're looking for?"
 By doing it that way, my grandma would know that I'd potentially found the (valuable at that time) glass she was looking for without alerting the other bargain hunters.
 Because of our joint efforts in hunting down depression glass, I have quite the impressive collection today and each time I walk by my china cabinet and see it, I think of my grandma and those special Saturday mornings we shared.

-If you’re planning to do some garage sailing, here are some tips I learned from years of shopping with my grandma:
+If you’re planning to celebrate spring and do some garage sailing (perhaps at Binghamton's Largest Garage and Craft Sale?) this Saturday, here are some tips I learned from years of shopping with my grandma.

 Make a list of the things that you're looking for.
 It's so super easy to get distracted by other things (oooh, shiny stuff) and sometimes you get home and realize that you forgot to look for what it was you went out for.
 Tuck the list in your wallet so each time you open it, you'll see the note and be reminded of your mission.

 Do not, I repeat, do not take a purse with you while garage sailing.
 Try to wear clothes that have pockets and shove cash, a bank card, your license, and cell into your pockets so that your hands are completely free to browse and hold things.
 If you feel naked without a purse or are afraid you'll pull out a wad of cash and your license will fall and get lost in the process, consider a cross-body bag.
 I've done this and it also acts as a bag if you're in a place where there are sales one right after the other and you don't want to keep running back to the car.